 The creation of a master plan is the first part of the second stage in the development process.
-Preparation of the master plan is done in co-operation with third party planning consultants and is overseen by Dar Al-Arkan's engineering department and its senior management.
+Preparation of the master plan is done in co-operation with third party planning and real estate consultants and is overseen by Dar Al-Arkan's business planning and engineering department along with its senior management.
 The master plan relates to site improvements necessary for the undeveloped land to be zoned for residential and commercial purposes.
-The master plan will typically allocate approximately 10% of the land for basic infrastructure, such as water, sewage, electricity and other utilities, as well as paved streets and sidewalks.
+The master plan will typically allocate approximately 10 per cent. of the land for basic infrastructure, such as water, sewage, electricity and other utilities, as well as paved streets and sidewalks.
 The master plan must ultimately be approved by the local municipal government.
-To obtain such approval, the master plan must also allocate a minimum of 33% of the land to accommodate public facilities, such as roads, schools, police stations and mosques.
+To obtain such approval, the master plan must also allocate a minimum of 33 per cent. of the land to accommodate public facilities, such as roads, schools, police stations and mosques.
 Once a master plan is created, a budget and schedule is prepared for the project.
-Next, a detailed design for the project is created in co-operation with third party design consultants and is overseen by Dar Al Arkan's engineering department and its senior management.
+Next, a detailed design for the project is created in co-operation with third party design consultants and is overseen by Dar Al-Arkan's engineering department and its senior management.